 72. Subsequently, he said, the Saudis decided to turn their threat into a promise of rewards for Israel for an end of the occupation and to turn it from a Saudi initiative into an Arab initiative.
 The Secretary-General of the Arab League, Mr. Amr Moussa, President Bashar al-Assad of Syria, Mr. Shaath and [the then deputy Chairman of the PLO Executive Committee] Mahmoud Abbas were invited to Riyadh to fine-tune the initiative, which was later presented to the 2002 Arab Summit in Beirut, where it was unanimously adopted as the Arab Peace Initiative.
 It offered Israel full diplomatic relations with the Arab world in return for ending the occupation of Palestinian territory.
-Later, the initiative was endorsed by the Organization of Islamic

-Cooperation.
-Some Israelis saw enough rewards in the initiative to support it, but it was never officially accepted by the Government.
-In subsequent years, there was pressure by Israel, with the help of the Americans, to "turn the initiative on its head", he said, so that Israel would receive Arab recognition and normalization even before negotiations.
+Later, the initiative was endorsed by the Organization of Islamic Cooperation.
+Some Israelis saw enough rewards in the initiative on its head", he said, so that Israel would receive Arab recognition and normalization even before negotiations.
 The same attempts continued now, he added, with calls for normalization with Arab countries to encourage Israel to participate in the French Initiative.
 He argued that this would completely destroy the effectiveness of the Arab Peace Initiative.
 French Foreign Minister Laurent Fabius had said that France would recognize the State of Palestine if its peace efforts failed, but this promise was later dropped.
 There was therefore no "stick or carrot" for Israel to participate in the French initiative.
-He efforts to dilute the Arab Peace Initiative would not succeed.
+He expressed the hope that efforts to dilute the Arab Peace Initiative would not succeed.

-Ms. Galia Golan, professor at Herzliva University Interdisciplinary Centre, also 73. speaking on the subject of the Arab Peace Initiative, said that there had been four truly important decisions in the history of Israel - General Assembly Partition Resolution 181, Security Council "land for peace" Resolution 242, the PLO decision of 1988 accepting a Palestinian State alongside Israel, and the 2002 Arab Peace Initiative, which took it one step further, making it possible to end the Israeli-Arab conflict on terms that did not threaten the future, welfare of the security of Israel or nations in the region.
+73. Ms. Galia Golan, professor at Herzliya University Interdisciplinary Centre, also speaking on the subject of the Arab Peace Initiative, said that there had been four truly important decisions in the history of Israel - General Assembly Partition Resolution 181, Security Council "land for peace" Resolution 242, the PLO decision of 1988 accepting a Palestinian State alongside Israel, and the 2002 Arab Peace Initiative, which took it one step further, making it possible to end the Israeli-Arab conflict on terms that did not threaten the future, welfare of the security of Israel or nations in the region.
 The initiative confirmed that there is no military solution and called for an Israeli withdrawal from territories occupied in 1967.
 Half a million illegally implanted settlers were expected to render a Palestinian State impossible, however.
 In order to deal with this unfortunate reality, the idea of land swaps was introduced in 2012 to update the initiative.
 East Jerusalem was to become the capital of Palestine.
 These were all solutions that Israeli leaders had accepted in principle in past rounds of talks, even though important details remained to be negotiated.
 Regarding the return of millions of Palestinian refugees, which provoked existential fears in Israel, the Arab Peace Initiative introduced a new formulation calling for an agreed upon, just and fair solution in line with General Assembly resolution 194.
 This solution could not be imposed; Israel would have to agree with it.